 Ensure that you speak to your teachers regularly outside of lesson times.
 Being a 6th Form student means working in partnership with your teachers to achieve your potential.
 You should be clear about any written comments they have made, reflect on them and follow up on any questions you may have in relation to a taught lesson.
 Action planning as a consequence of this can really support your progress!
-Use the course specification, past papers, specimen papers, mark schemes, examiners' reports and other key information to discuss topic areas.
+Use the course specification, past papers, specimen papers, mark schemes, examiners' reports and other key information to help inform your discussions with subject staff.